-With that said, it can be a minefield when you're eating out (if you want to stay on track with your fitness goals).
+With that said, it can be a minefield when you’re trying to eat out on a fitness journey.

 Fortunately, I have a few suggestions:

-Order a coffee instead.
-Even with a teaspoon of sugar, it's often still healthier than a decadent dessert but scratches that itch for something "extra" after dinner.
-(And it feels incredibly chic.)
+- Order a coffee instead.
+Even with a teaspoon of sugar, it’s often still healthier than a decadent dessert but scratches that itch for something “extra” after dinner.
+(And something about it feels incredibly chic.)